How to protect your small business against malware

 Big businesses aren’t the only ones to be targeted by hackers.
-Recent studies show that over 40% of attacks involving malware harm companies with less than 500 employees.
-What’s more disturbing is that every year, one in five businesses that aren’t big names are affected by attacks of all kinds.
+Recent studies show over malware updates 40% of attacks involving malware harm companies with less than 500 employees.
+What’s more disturbing is that every year for malware removal, one in five businesses that aren’t big names are affected by attacks of all kinds.
 Once a small company goes through that, chances of staying in today’s competitive market are very slim.

 Malware is one of the most dangerous threats of modern world.
 If you’re not careful, you risk losing all your life’s work and that of your employees.
 Cyber security, or computer security, is extremely important in such cases.
 Keeping PC systems away from damage of every kind should be top priority for every business, no matter how big or small.
 Your company must be very well protected against cyber attacks.
 As soon as it is, hackers won’t be able to gain access to sensitive information.